Embodied-Minds-Lab/embodied-minds-lab.github.io/src/content/information/en/join-header.md

-We welcome undergraduate researchers interested in robotics, machine learning, and embodied intelligence.
+We welcome researchers interested in robotics, machine learning, and embodied intelligence to join our lab.

 Please apply via this [Google Form](https://forms.gle/tjCk9C9FWRvtGSvH8).